Maergoth/EQ2Sharts/README.md

 EQ2Sharts is a single-file ACT (Advanced Combat Tracker) plugin that manages a player queue via in-game chat.
 It was designed for distributing Hearts (or any item/buff) in EQ2 raids, letting players request a spot in line and operators dequeue them as they're served.

+Created by Sichi, injected with nonsense by Maergoth and Kaizar.

 ## Features

 - **Chat-driven queue** — Players enqueue themselves by typing a trigger phrase in a monitored channel.
 An operator dequeues them by name when served.